-Presentation of monitoring data for 2016: BASF, Bayer, Syngenta; for 2017: Bayer, BASF, Syngenta; for 2018: BASF, Bayer, Syngenta, for 2019: Bayer, BASF, Syngenta; for 2020: BASF, Corteva, Syngenta; for 2021: BASF (ongoing), Corteva (ongoing), FMC, Syngenta
+Presentation of monitoring data for 2016: BASF, Bayer, Syngenta; for 2017: Bayer, BASF, Syngenta; for 2018: BASF, Bayer, Syngenta, for 2019: Bayer, BASF, Syngenta; for 2020: BASF, Corteva, Syngenta; for 2021: BASF, Corteva, (FMC, Syngenta; for 2022: BASF (ongoing), Bayer (ongoing) FMC, Syngenta (ongoing)

-- All monitoring data from 2016 2021 showed a stable and narrow sensitivity range with no geographical differences. - • - In 2021, monitoring was carried out in Bulgaria, Czech Republic, France, Germany, Hungary, Poland, Romania, Sweden, The Netherlands, Ukraine and the United Kingdom.

-- In 2020, monitoring was carried out in Bulgaria, Czech Republic, Denmark, France, Germany, Hungary, Latvia, Lithuania, Poland, Romania, Slovakia, Ukraine and United Kingdom. - Monitoring was carried out in 2019 in Bulgaria, Czech Republic, Denmark, France, Germany, Hungary, Latvia, Poland, Romania, Slovakia and Ukraine.
+- All monitoring data from 2016 2022 showed a stable and narrow sensitivity range with no geographical differences. - In 2022, monitoring was carried out in Austria, Bulgaria, Czech Republic, Denmark, France, Germany, Hungary, Lithuania, Poland, Romania and United Kingdom - In 2021, monitoring was carried out in Austria, Bulgaria, Czech Republic, France, Germany, Hungary, Lithuania, Poland, Romania, Sweden, The Netherlands, Ukraine and United Kingdom. - In 2020, monitoring was carried out in Bulgaria, Czech Republic, Denmark, France, Germany, Hungary, Latvia, Lithuania, Poland, Romania, Slovakia, Ukraine and United Kingdom. - Monitoring was carried out in 2019 in Bulgaria, Czech Republic, Denmark, France, Germany, Hungary, Latvia, Poland, Romania, Slovakia and Ukraine.
 Disease pressure was moderate. - Monitoring was carried out in 2018 in Bulgaria, Czech Republic, France, Germany, Hungary, Poland, Romania, Slovakia, and United Kingdom.
 Disease pressure was low to moderate. - Monitoring was carried out in 2017 in Czech Republic, Denmark, France, Germany, Latvia, Lithuania, Poland, Sweden, and United Kingdom.
-Disease pressure was low to moderate. - Monitoring was carried out in 2016 in Czech Republic, France, Germany, Lithuania, Poland, Slovakia, and United Kingdom.
+Disease pressure was low to moderate.

+- Monitoring was carried out in 2016 in Czech Republic, France, Germany, Lithuania, Poland, Slovakia, and United Kingdom.
 Disease pressure was low to moderate. - For recommendations see General Recommendations.